 The position of Chief Deputy Court Administrator rounds out the complement of managers reporting directly to the Court Administrator.
 The Chief Deputy Court Administrator is responsible for carrying out high level initiatives as identified by the Court Administrator, and these include caseflow management, technology acquisition and implementation, facility design and management, system restructuring, labor relations, and records management.
 The Court Administrator, the Chief Deputy Court Administrator, and Deputy Court Administrator positions are included in the Commonwealth Unified Judicial System structure.
 In March 2011, Charles A. Mapp was appointed Chief Deputy Court Administrator.

 There are 12 DCA positions.
 Four are concerned with cross-court services: 1) Human Resources; 2) Financial Services; 3) Court Reporter and Interpreter Services; and 4) Legal Services.
-Eight DCA positions have responsibilities focused on the specific divisions of the courts in which they are located, and these are listed below (Two DCAs are assigned to the Juvenile Branch):
+Seven DCA positions have responsibilities focused on the specific divisions of the courts in which they are located, and these are listed below:

 Pleas Family Division Juvenile Branch